openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 rotate(rotateOptions: RotateOptions): void

 Sets the rotation parameters for this window.
+This API can be used only when you [customize an animation to be played during the display or hiding of a system window](../../windowmanager/system-window-stage.md#customizing-an-animation-to-be-played-during-the-display-or-hiding-of-a-system-window).

 **System API**: This is a system API.